Rochester’s new fire station estimated cost over $19 million

 Murphy said, “The impacts of the tax payers are substantial.
 It's a huge ask, and I just don't think the information is out there for people to make informed decisions.”

-The Committee is continuing to look for grants and bonds to lower building and operating expenses.
-They will continue to finalize the design and cost as well as present additional information to the public and gather their input in the coming months.
+The Committee is searching for grants and bonds to lower building and operating expenses.
+They will also continue to finalize the design and cost as well as present additional information to the public and gather their input in the coming months.

 Finalized design plans and costs will be presented to the public at Spring Town Meeting.